swa-mi/3d-ls-superimposer/README.md

-# Superimposition code for cliques
+# Superimposition code for sets of points in 3d

 Performs 3d least square superimposition of two sets of points of equal size (in terms of number of points) by translation and rotation, in constant time.
 Uses Simon K Kearsley's algorithm<sup>1</sup> for the purpose.